 Enforcing sharing rules extends record access beyond the default settings.
 You can enforce different types of sharing rules (criteria-based and ownership-based) and their effect on data access.
 It is best to always consider the security model in the context of your application's requirements.

 Bypassing sharing rules and FLS is only necessary for system-level processes or specific actions requiring it.
-When doing so, you should make sure the bypassing rules offer minimal exposure.
+When doing so, you should ensure the bypassing rules offer minimal exposure.

 One best practice is to isolate these actions into separate classes or methods, maintaining strict control over where and how security rules are bypassed.
 This prevents unintentional data exposure and strengthens your application's security.